Phoenix (South Korean TV series): Lee Eun-ju as Lee Ji-eun

+Ten years later as a 32-year-old divorcée, Ji-eun with a manic-depressive mother and a trouble-making sister, has now become the breadwinner of the family.

+And another love comes knocking on her door.
+Jung-min is no doubt the perfect prince charming every girl would wish for.
+She finds someone who she wants to get off her mind but who keeps pursuing her.
+Then her ex-husband Sae-hoon turns up in front of her.
+And a twist of fate makes them meet as client and helper.

-- Lee Seo-jin as Jang Sae-hoon
+Lee Seo-jin as Jang Sae-hoon

 He was raised by his father, and grew up building up great ambitions for success and fame.
 Then he lost his father to a car accident and started working as a part-time job at a gas station to make his living.
-His life is a difficult one indeed, but he's a natural born genius, who has never missed a scholarship in school.
+His life is a difficult one indeed, but he's a natural born genius, attending Seoul National University and maintaining high academic standards his scholarship demanded.
 One day out of the blue, a girl comes storming into his life.
 Her name is Ji-eun, a girl of a completely different background and character from Sae-hoon's.
 Knowing just too well of his harsh reality and of what waits for them ahead, he pushes her away.
 Ji-eun however, is keen to get his heart, and in the end, they get married.
 But as he expected, their marriage life was not rosy-colored and Ji-eun soon leaves him.

 After signing divorce papers, he gets on a plane heading for New York City and a "new life".
 After a series of all kinds of ups and downs, he accomplishes the "American Dream" and becomes a newly polished person, William Jang.

 Ten years have passed and he returns to Korea.
 Maybe it's a twist of their fate...he finds himself standing in front of her once again.
 But this time, he has someone, Mi-ran beside him.
 What's even worse, Mi-ran and Ji-eun are friends who studied together in Boston.
-Ten years ago, he really had nothing to offer her, but he loved her with all of his heart.
+Ten years ago, he really had nothing to offer Ji-eun, but he loved her with all of his heart.
 Can he really let her go?